FireController1847/GEARBox.Factorio/README.md

 ## What is GEARBox?

-GEARBox is a term coined by FireController#1847 to emphasize a group projects which provide utilities and enhancements for various video games.
+GEARBox is a term coined by FireController#1847 to emphasize a group projects which provide utilities and enhancements for modding various video games.
 GEAR is an acronym which stands for *Game-Enhancement Additional Resources*.

 GEARBox is not a trademarked term, and you are encouraged to use it in your projects to help identify and categorize tools for games which allow modifications (e.g. 'modding' or 'mods').